C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 ![Die militärischen Ereignisse vom 24.
 Januar bis 1.
 Februar 1915, Westlicher Kriegsschauplatz.
 Large scale map, Franco-German front, February 1915](/assets/images/maps-as-historical-sources/Reporting-War_1915_Kriegshilfe-Western-Front_02_Detail.jpg "Large scale map, Franco-German front, February 1915.
 Herder Institute.
 Public Domain")

 A couple of decades after a war is over, archives in many countries give access to these kinds of large scale maps.
 Usually, such maps were printed by the army map services.
 Surveying officers at the front line used hand drawn remarks to keep them up to date in order to provide a reliable image of the situation.
-The question "what is the content of the map“ may lead us to a variety of answers: Of course, the topography of the hills and valleys South of Verdun as well as the tight network of trenches are visible on the map.
+The question "what is the content of the map" may lead us to a variety of answers: Of course, the topography of the hills and valleys South of Verdun as well as the tight network of trenches are visible on the map.
 In addition, we can take the map as a representation of static warfare (armies on both sides fight over just a few hundred meters to capture the opposite trench) and as a representation of a huge grave yard with thousands of soldiers who died in these fields.

 Today, we also find many small scale maps about ongoing wars in the world printed in newspapers and journals, for example about the Russian-Ukrainian war since 2022.
 In addition to newspaper maps, there are many more maps online, small scale and large scale.
-These digital maps are either static images or web map services that provide specific data and that change of the course of time.
-Prominent examples of web map services about the Russian-Ukrainian war are the LiveUAmap, the ACLEDdata [https://acleddata.com/monitor/ukraine-conflict-monitor] map or the web map of the Neue Zürcher Zeitung [https://www.nzz.ch/english/ukraine-war-interactive-map-of-the-current-front-line-ld.1688087].
+These digital maps are either static images or dynamic web map services that provide specific data and that change of the course of time (the latter are based on use of Geographic information systems that we see more in detail in assignment 4).
+Prominent examples of web map services about the Russian-Ukrainian war are the [LiveUAmap](https://liveuamap.com/en/), the [ACLEDdata](https://acleddata.com/monitor/ukraine-conflict-monitor) map or the web map of the [Neue Zürcher Zeitung](https://www.nzz.ch/english/ukraine-war-interactive-map-of-the-current-front-line-ld.1688087].

 ![Screenshot of Ukraine on the service Live Universal Awareness Map on the 7th of June 2023](/assets/images/maps-as-historical-sources/reporting-war-2023_live-ukraine-map-01.jpg "Screenshot of Ukraine on the service Live Universal Awareness Map")
 Figure 9: Screenshot of Ukraine on LiveUAmap on the 7th of June 2023